DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_vitals_performance.md

 The next part of the page helps you visualize exactly what your users are experiencing.

 Based on the selected time period and traffic, RUM Vitals highlights the most typical example of what users see on the page when the selected vital is captured.
-If you use [Session Replay][5], this is where you'll see a visual of the page.
+If you use [Session Replay][5], this is where you see a visual of the page.

 For some vitals, you can also select other versions of the page to investigate by clicking "See a different element".